 You can also mute the audio recording feature with a button on the side, which brings up a red light to signify you're safe from prying ears – it's an odd design decision, though, as a red light usually indicates a camera being on, and doesn't read in the same way as the ring of light on an Amazon Echo speaker.

 Along the back is an HDMI port, for transmitting audio and video to the TV, as well as a micro USB port for power.

 But how does it actually attach to the top of the TV, you ask?
 There is, sensibly, no physical installation required.
 The Portal TV has a small fold-out stand that clips on either side of the television display, with only a couple of millimeters encroaching on the screen itself – which, given the usual height of a bezel, shouldn’t actually impact the picture.

 So, how did the Portal TV actually fare?
-From what we’ve seen, you get the same Portal interface and capabilities, including integration with Alexa and the in-house Portal smart assistant.
+Well, you get the same Portal interface and capabilities, including integration with Alexa and the in-house Portal smart assistant.

 One of the more unique factors of the Portal range is its tracking camera, meaning that the lens on your Portal will pan and zoom to focus on people within view, or even follow them across the room.